 Example run list

-You can filter by any property by clicking Add filter and choosing the run property you would like to filter by.
-You can include on or more values on each filter.
+Click Add filter and choose the run property you would like to filter by.
+You can include one or more values on each filter, and combine multiple filters to narrow the view further.

 Open in full page

-• Use filtering and grouping tools to select runs, then click 'Analyze.'
+1. Use filtering and grouping to select the runs you want to analyze, then click Analyze.

-• Create a new report or open an existing report
+1. Create a new report or open an existing one.

 Open in full page